Korea19800/startup/README.md

 For this deliverable I properly styled the application into its final appearance.

 - **Header, footer, and main content body: Used CSS for each part**
-- **Navigation elements** - I put Y image next to BYUllage logo and changed the color of nav bar.
+- **Navigation elements** - I put Y image next to BYUllage logo and changed the color of nav bar to blue.
 - **Responsive to window resizing** - My app looks great on all window sizes and devices
-- **Application elements** - Used good contrast and whitespace to improve UI convenience
+- **Application elements** - Used good color contrast(blue,black,and white) and whitespace.
+Easy to differentiate elements
 - **Application text content** - Consistent fonts
 - **Application images** - Added Cougar image in the home page.